George Peppard: The A-Team

 In 1982, Peppard auditioned for and won the role of Colonel John "Hannibal" Smith in the television action adventure series The A-Team, acting alongside Mr. T, Dirk Benedict and Dwight Schultz.
 In the series, the A-Team was a team of renegade commandos on the run from the military for "a crime they did not commit" while serving in the Vietnam War.
 The A-Team members made their collective living as soldiers of fortune, but they helped only people who came to them with justified grievances.

 As "Hannibal" Smith, Peppard played the leader of the A-Team, distinguished by his cigar smoking, confident smirk, black leather gloves, disguises, and distinctive catchphrase, "I love it when a plan comes together."
 Peppard was attracted to the role partly because Smith was a master of disguise enabling Peppard to play a variety of characters.
 "I love the character of Hannibal," he said.
 "It inspires my fantasy.
 And, frankly, I need the money."

-"I wanted to change from leading man to character actor for years now but have never been given the chance before," he added.
+"I wanted to change from leading man to character actor for years now but have never been given the chance before", he added.

 The show started filming in late 1982 and premiered in January 1983.
 It was an instant ratings success, going straight into the top ten most watched shows in the country.
 The series, which ran for five seasons on NBC from 1983 to 1987, made Peppard known to a new generation and is arguably his best-known role.
 His fee was reportedly $50,000 an episode.
 This went up to $65,000, making him one of the best paid stars on television.

-Peppard said "the first year of the show "it was kind of like Monty Python - absolutely ridiculous.
-It was fresh, it was fun, it was silly - building an airplane out of a lawn-mower engine - fun stuff done very straight."
+Peppard said "the first year of the show "it was kind of like Monty Python – absolutely ridiculous.
+It was fresh, it was fun, it was silly – building an airplane out of a lawn-mower engine – fun stuff done very straight."
 After that, though "it became very boring to me and not very good."

-It has been reported that the role was originally written with James Coburn in mind, but Coburn declined, and thus it went to Peppard.
-Peppard was reportedly annoyed by Mr. T upstaging him in his public image, and at one point in their relationship, refused to speak directly to Mr. T. Instead, he sent messages through intermediaries (including at times fellow cast members, particularly Dirk Benedict), and for this, Peppard was occasionally portrayed by the press as not a team player.
+The role was reportedly written originally with James Coburn in mind, but Coburn declined, and thus it went to Peppard.
+It was reported that Peppard was annoyed by Mr. T upstaging him in his public image, and at one point in their relationship, refused to speak directly to Mr. T. Instead, he sent messages through intermediaries (including at times fellow cast members, particularly Dirk Benedict), and for this, Peppard was occasionally portrayed by the press as not a team player.
 Melinda Culea claimed it was Peppard who got her fired after the first season.

-"It's the first time I ever had money in the bank," Peppard said later.
+"It's the first time I ever had money in the bank", Peppard said later.
 "Four California divorces and 25 years of alimony will see to it you have no money in the bank.
 It was a giant boost to my career, and made me a viable actor for other roles."

 During the series' run Peppard guest starred on the Tales of the Unexpected episode "The Dirty Detail" (1983).